 One more day….

-In 2017 Scott Mcreary recorded his hit, Five More Minutes, not long after the death of his grandfather.
+In 2017 Scott McCreary recorded his hit, Five More Minutes, not long after the death of his grandfather.
 One of the lines:

 At eighty-six my grandpa said there’s angels in the room